wyattearp/2015_ransomware_writeup/readme.md

 Virus total provides us info for [update.exe](https://www.virustotal.com/en/file/aec4b4872e0a060c9f67f1fc637f54a2a338bf925ea2df9af9748c5e736795fc/analysis/) that appears to make sense.
 One of the first hits is **Crypt3.BVYS**

 Opening the binary in IDA reveals about what you'd expect, packed all over the place LZMA code.
+Running it in IDA, it appears that this section of code is where the pop up message becomes displayed:

+    .text:00403E1A ; __fastcall __security_check_cookie(x)
+    .text:00403E1A @__security_check_cookie@4 proc near    ; CODE XREF: sub_401000+160p
+    .text:00403E1A                                         ; sub_40121D+A9Fp ...
+    .text:00403E1A
+    .text:00403E1A ; FUNCTION CHUNK AT .text:004041B0 SIZE 00000009 BYTES
+    .text:00403E1A
+    .text:00403E1A                 cmp     ecx, ds:___security_cookie

+After running, it not only encrypts files, but it does the following other items (at least it appears to have the capability to do so):
+  * Install fake root CAs: /CN=www.xl4wvq5mrqdmhg.net
+  * Has a crap ton of python: <tr><td>C:\Python27\Lib\test\</td><td>https_svn_python_org_root.PEM</td></tr>
+  * We also see that Stepan is a dick?:
+    * f:\stepan\openssl/ssl/certs
+    * f:\stepan\openssl/ssl/cert.pem
+  * It has it's own TOR client: Sina Rabbani (inf0)
+  * Appears to turn off / disable A/V & firewall (or at least encourages such)
+  * Calls out to ip.telize.com to log where you're coming from
+  * Takes and sends off the picture of your "user" for your Window's login

+These look to be close to the "real" function names:

+    tiscreentext
+    titextfile
+    tihtmlfile
+    tiwelcome
+    tiinfopage
+    tisearchfiles
+    tifoundfiles
+    titestdone
+    tinofoundfiles
+    tirequestkey
+    tireqfailed
+    tioffline
+    tipaid
+    tipayment
+    tisupport
+    tisupportpage
+    tisupportsend
+    tiexchange
+    tidecrypting
+    tidecryptdone
+    titimeexpired